decis-bench/febench/README.md

 ##  📧 Result Uploading

-The result of benchmark is stored at \<system\>/logs.
-Email us if you want report your result and tell us ....
+The benchmark results are stored at \<system\>/logs.
+If you would like to report your results, please feel free to [email us](lkg19@mails.tsinghua.edu.cn) and tell us who you are.
+We appreciate your contribution.

-## Citation
+## 📎 Citation

 If you use FEBench in your research, please cite: